Partitioning is one

 child table must specify a referential integrity constraint defined on the

-state (the default) and refer to a primary or unique key on the parent table. - The
+table being created.
+This constraint must be in ENABLE VALIDATE NOT DEFERRABLEstate (the default) and refer to a primary or unique key on the parent table.

 foreign key columns referenced in constraint must be NOT NULL.